-Class 4 Year 6 Autumn 1 2018
+Class 4 Year 6 Autumn 1 2019

 In Class 4 children are expected to apply previous learning, enabling them to self-edit and improve their own writing.
-We use a Banana Point system and children are able to assess their writing, identifying the areas they need to improve in.
+I use SURPRISE Editing system where children are taught how to assess their own writing, identifying the areas they need to improve in.

 In Grammar we will be focusing on punctuation and on sentence structure, making sure we understand grammatical terminology.
 I expect children in Class 4 to be reading on a daily basis, reading books that they enjoy and are able to talk about, meaning they are literate and able to compare and contrast a wide range of books.
 I will be testing spelling daily, ensuring regular use of spelling patterns.
 This half term the focus will be on suffixes, plurals and tenses.
 For homework children use Spelling Frame – an amazing online spelling site, that follows the curriculum and works with relevant spelling patterns.

 The New curriculum places greater emphasis on both hand writing and spelling, so we will focus daily on these, ensuring all the class are meeting ( if not excelling) expected standards.

 In ICT we will be finding out how to refine searches using the internet and also looking at at the World Wide Web.

 Every week I will send home homework, a letter and a homework diary.
 The diary needs to be signed by a parent and can also be used to communicate with me – it has proved very effective in the past, as even the children write to me.
 Homework is always relevant to the learning done in class, it may be recapping something, or trying something new, sometimes it is a longer project or research and it helps children to become more independent, preparing them for high school and has impact on progress in the classroom.
 If you have any concerns or just want to talk to me please feel free to drop in any morning or after school as I am always available.
-You can also contact me at firstname.lastname@example.org
+You can also contact me on my school e- mail – email@example.com